 The case against Burnes: It sounds like a broken record at this point, but again, the NL Central boasts a weaker lineup and Burnes has only faced two lineups that rank in the top half of home runs, runs, OPS or wRC+.
 This might be getting a bit nit-picky, but Burnes doesn’t pitch deep into games either, pitching into the seventh inning just once this season.

 Stats: 3-1, 2.07 ERA, 0.87 WHIP, 89 SO, 19 BB, 65.1 IP, 207 ERA+, 2.50 FIP

-Case for Lamet: Many casual baseball fans may be wondering who is Dinelson Lamet?
-The 27-year-old Lamet has emerged for the Padres as an ace and is one of the best pitchers in the NL.
+The case for Lamet: Many casual baseball fans may be wondering who is Dinelson Lamet?
+The 27-year-old has emerged for the Padres this year as an ace and one of the best pitchers in the National League.
 He ranks third in the NL in opponent batting average (.161) and strikeouts (89).
 Against the Dodgers, arguably the best lineup in baseball, Lamet is 1-0 with a 1.42 ERA, including an 11-strikeout performance over seven innings on Sept.
 14.

-Case against Lamet: While he's enjoying a breakout season and is in the thick of major categories, Lamet still isn't leading any singular one.
+The case against Lamet: While he is enjoying a breakout season and is in the thick of major categories, he still is not leading any singular one.
 There also may be some East Coast bias that comes into play, as many may not be familiar with Lamet and what he brings to the table.